Arean82/llm_chat_app/README.md

 - 🏷️ **Model Info Label**: A subtle italic label next to the dropdown populates with the model description so you know its capabilities at a glance.
 - 📋 **Log Menu:** View real-time update logs with filtering by log level.
 Clear logs when needed.
 - ✨ **Generate Descriptions Button:** In Model Manager, select any working model to automatically generate descriptions for all models missing them.
+- 📝 **System Instructions:** Access the Instruction Library via Settings to create, edit, and toggle system prompts.

 ---